Login

 Welcome to Boy Scout Troop 1434's website!

-We are part of the National Capital Area Council (Potomac District) and meet weekly during the school year at facilities provided by our Charter Organization, Seven Locks Baptist Church, Potomac, MD.
-Visitors looking for information about a Boy Scout troop to join can start with the "Info for Visitors" link in the menu at the left.
+Troop 1434 is part of the National Capital Area Council (Potomac District) and meets weekly during the school year at facilities provided by our Charter Organization, Seven Locks Baptist Church, Potomac, MD.

 “A week of camp life is worth six months of theoretical teaching in the meeting room.” — Sir Robert Baden-Powell, founder of Scouting